-Eating well plays an important role in the health and well being of the older adults we serve and can be a key factor in a person’s ability to remain independent at home.
-Our hot nutritious meals delivered to the home or enjoyed at one of our Senior Dining Centers or Lunch Clubs are designed for the specific nutritional needs of older adults.
+Eating well plays an important role in the health and wellbeing of the older adults we serve and can be a key factor in a person’s ability to remain independent at home.
+Our hot nutritious meals delivered to the home or enjoyed at one of our Community Dining Centers or Lunch Clubs are designed for the specific nutritional needs of older adults.
 The program relies on hundreds of volunteers to help deliver, package and serve meals.

 There are no income guidelines for Meals on Wheels and no fee for the service but we do ask for a donation to help to pay for the program.
 The suggested donation amount of $3.00 per meal is reflected in a monthly donation statement.
 However, we never deny anyone a meal if they can’t afford to donate.